Lincoln County, Idaho

 Lincoln County is a county located in the U.S. state of Idaho.
 As of the 2020 census, the population was 5,127.
 The county seat and largest city is Shoshone.
 The county is named after President Abraham Lincoln.
 The Idaho Territory was created in 1863, during the Lincoln Administration of 1861–65.
 Lincoln County is included in the Hailey, ID Micropolitan Statistical Area.

+History

 Lincoln County was created by the Idaho Legislature on March 18, 1895, by a partitioning of Blaine County, which was created earlier that month by a merger of Alturas and Logan Counties.
 Lincoln County itself was partitioned on January 28, 1913, with a western portion becoming Gooding County and an eastern portion becoming Minidoka County.
 The county assumed its present borders on February 8, 1919, when a southern portion became Jerome County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1206 sqmi, of which 1201 sqmi is land and 4.5 sqmi (0.4%) is water.